So Sunday the 10th was the start of the Chinese New Year, which is the year of the snake.

-In The Chipmunk Adventure the chipmunks and chipettes wish they could taje a trip around the world.
-They are overheard by an eccentric millionare brother and sister.
-The two agree to finance the trip, and include a prize of a $100,000.
-All the chipmunks and chipettes have to do is take two seperate routes by hot air balloon, and make several exchanges of little chipmunk and chipette dolls as proof they arrived there.
+In The Chipmunk Adventure, the chipmunks and chipettes wish they could take a trip around the world.
+They are overheard by an eccentric millionaire brother and sister.
+The two agree to finance the trip, and include a prize of a $100,000 to the ones who finish first.
+All the chipmunks and chipettes have to do is take two separate routes by hot air balloon, and make several exchanges of little chipmunk and chipette dolls as proof they traveled to the places they said they would.
 Who will win?
 As always music and hijinks ensue.

 Best Snake Scene: “Getting Lucky“

-At one point in the film the chipettes are captured by a pre-pubescent sultan who is determined to make Brittney his wife.
-The girls split up as Eleanor goes off to take care of some things and Brittney & Jeanette go after the dolls (they were taken from them earlier and are needed to win the contest).
+At one point in the film the chipettes are captured by a pre-pubescent sultan who is determined to make Brittany his wife.
+The girls split up as Eleanor goes off to take care of some things and Brittany & Jeanette go after the dolls (they were taken from them earlier and are needed to win the contest).
 When the two girls find their lost dolls, they discover that they are being guarded by snakes.
-Always quick thinkers, the girls decide to charm them–the only way they know how, through music.
+Always quick thinkers, the girls decide to charm them–the only way they know how-through music.
 I love this song and dance number!

 Best Snake Scene: Anything With Sir Hiss

 In Raiders of the Lost Ark we are introduced to Indiana Jones; archeologist and total superhero.
 He travels about and takes down the bad guys that trying to steal treasures for private collections.
 This film is the first in the series, and has Indiana on a search for the lost Ark.
-He has old flames reapper, bouts with villianous archeologists, and has to deal with a lot of Nazis.
+He has an old flame reappear, bouts with a villainous archeologists, and has to deal with a lot of Nazis.